Injecting Numerical Reasoning Skills into Knowledge Base Question Answering Models: Pre-training and Data Augmentation

 \vpara{Issue of Insufficient Training.} The ordinal constrained QA pairs are usually much fewer than the normal QA pairs on the existing KBQA benchmarks, which may cause the insufficient training of the proposed model.
 To verify our hypothesis, we conduct a quick experiment on the CWQ dataset.
 We reduce the ordinal constrained QA pairs by half in the original training dataset and re-train the model in Eq.\ref{eq:typeprediction}, which results in a drastic drop (-8\% Hits@1) of the ordinal constrained QA performance.
 To overcome this issue, we propose a template-based data augmentation method for increasing the ordinal constrained supervision signals and train the model on the union of the standard training data and the augmented data.

-\vpara{Generating Ordinal Constrained QA Pairs.} We first randomly select a numerical relation $r$ from $\mathcal{G}$ and sample the entities and the corresponding numerical values satisfying $\{(e,r,v)\in \mathcal{G}\}$.
-Then starting from those entities $\{e\}$ as tails, we trace back to their first-order neighbors $\{(e_h,r_h)\}$.
-Finally, we choose the entities that share the same $(e_h,r_h)$ as the candidate entities $\mathcal{C}$.
+\vpara{Generating Ordinal Constrained QA Pairs.} Our key idea is to automatically generate some pseudo ordinal constrained QA pairs by using a template-based method.
+We first randomly select a numerical relation $r$ from $\mathcal{G}$ and sample the entities $\{e\}$ and the corresponding numerical values $\{v\}$ from triplets in $\mathcal{G}$ whose relation is $r$, \emph{i.e.}, each triplet of $r$, $e$, and $v$ satisfies $\{(e,r,v)\in \mathcal{G}\}$.
+Then starting from those entities $\{e\}$ as tails, we trace back to their first-order neighbors $\{(e_h,r_h)\}$ satisfying $\{(e_h,r_h,e)\in \mathcal{G}\}$.
+Finally, we choose the tail entities that share the same $(e_h,r_h)$ as the candidate entities $\mathcal{C}$.
 The textual question is constructed according to the template ``What is the [$r_h$] of [$e_h$] that has the [ordinal determiner] [$r$] ?''.
 The answer is selected from $\mathcal{C}$ with the numerical value that satisfies the instantiated ordinal determiner.
-Figure~\ref{fig:qapairs} shows a generated example, where ``area'' is the selected numerical relation.
-Based on it, ``Shenzhen'', ``Beijing'', and ``Shanghai'' and their corresponding areas are sampled.
-From them, we trace back to the common entity ``China'' and the relation ``city''.
+Figure~\ref{fig:qapairs} shows a generated example, where ``area'' is the selected numerical relation $r$.
+Based on it, ``Shenzhen'', ``Beijing'', and ``Shanghai'' compose the entities $\{e\}$ and the numerical values $\{v\}$ of their corresponding areas are collected.
+From these cities, we trace back to the common entity ``China'' and the relation ``city''.
 Finally, ``Beijing'' with the ``largest'' (the instantiated ordinal determiner) area ``6,490 mi$^2$'' is annotated as the answer.

-\vpara{Overall Training Algorithm.} Algorithm~\ref{algo:training} presents the entire training process, where $\Phi$ of NSM (basic reasoning), $\Theta$ of \smodel (numerical reasoning), and $\Psi$ of the comprehensive reasoning module are parameters to be optimized. $\Theta$ of \smodel is only updated in pre-training and is frozen in numerical reasoning, which significantly improve the inference efficiency.
+\vpara{Overall Training Algorithm.} Algorithm~\ref{algo:training} presents the entire training process, where $\Phi$ of NSM (basic reasoning), $\Theta$ of \smodel (numerical reasoning), and $\Psi$ of the comprehensive reasoning module are parameters to be optimized.
+The overall algorithm contains two steps.
+The first step is pre-training $\Phi$ of basic reasoning and $\Theta$ of \model.
+The second step is training $\Psi$ of the comprehensive reasoning and fine-tuning $\Phi$ of basic reasoning with fixed $\Theta$ of \model. $\Theta$ of \smodel is only updated in pre-training and is frozen in numerical reasoning, which significantly improve the inference efficiency.
 More specifically, after pre-training $\Phi$ and $\Theta$, $\Phi$ excluding $\Theta$ is fine-tuned with $\Psi$, because the pre-trained $\Theta$ is good enough for capturing numerical properties, while fine-tuning $\Phi$ after being injected the number embeddings is for better answer selection.